Saadmaghani/Minecraft-with-AI/README.md

-This project will combine deep learning with minecraft.
+This project will combine deep learning with minecraft.<br>
 My first portion will be to teach a block to recognise the biome based on the blocks around it.